I like to call them the “bumbling pilots of the garden,” and every summer, those loud, buzzy, clumsy fig beetles are quite an amusing sight to see.

 3. Use physical barriers on your fruit trees and shrubs.

-If you can’t get around to harvesting your fruits as often as you should, consider covering your trees and shrubs with a physical barrier like a floating row cover, which will keep fig beetles, birds, and other pests off your fruits.
+If you can’t get around to harvesting your fruits as often as you should, consider covering your trees and shrubs with a physical barrier (like this lightweight floating row cover or this insect netting), which will keep fig beetles, birds, and other pests off your fruits.

-Remember that any barrier will also prevent pollinators from reaching the flowers, so place the covering just before the fruit starts to mature.
+Remember that any barrier will also prevent pollinators from reaching the flowers, so place the covering just before the fruits start to mature.

 4. Hand-pick fig beetles as you find them.